varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

             name (“localhost”), an IPv4 dotted-quad (“127.0.0.1”), or an IPv6 address enclosed in square brackets (“[::1]”).
 If address is not specified, varnishd will listen on all available IPv4 and IPv6 interfaces.
 If port is not specified, the default HTTP port as listed in /etc/services is used.
-Multiple listening addresses and ports can be speci‐ fied as a whitespace- or comma-separated list.
+Multiple listening addresses and ports can be specified as a whitespace or comma -separated list.

 -b host[:port]
             Use the specified host as backend server.
 If port is not specified, the default is 8080.

 -C	    Print VCL code compiled to C language and exit.
 Specify the VCL file
 	    to compile with the -f option.

 -d          Enables debugging mode: The parent process runs in the foreground with a CLI connection